tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 these keys do not provide privacy protection of endpoint identities (see {{endpoint-privacy}}), nor do they provide non-repudiation (one endpoint in a connection can deny the conversation).
-Protection of endpoint identities and protection against an endpoint denying the conversation are possible only when a fresh TLS handshake that authenticates the endpoints with certificates is performed.

 PSK authentication security implicitly assumes one fundamental property: each PSK is known to exactly one client and one server, and that these never switch